 About

-We are an international network of individuals and enterprises that enhances the effectiveness of the global permaculture movement.
+We are a network of individuals, organizations, and enterprises that aims to enhance the effectiveness of the global permaculture movement.

 Governance